 Scrumban can be good for product development where there is an unclear vision, where there are evolving requirements or no clear roadmap and if the process needs to include support and maintenance work in the process.

-Lean methodology – streamlining and eliminating waste to deliver more with less
+5. Lean – streamlining and eliminating waste to deliver more with less

-Lean is a project management methodology focused around the theme of efficiency.
-Arguably the Godfather of Agile – Lean is all about doing more with less.
+Lean methodology is a project management methodology focused around the theme of efficiency.
+Arguably the Godfather of Agile, Lean is all about doing more with less.
 It starts by identifying value and then maximizes it through continuous improvement by optimizing the flow of value and eliminating wastage.

 It’s a theme with principles, rather than a methodology dictating process and things to do.
 It suggests you can do more with less by addressing the three dysfunctions that create waste; Muda, Mura and Muri, also known as the 3Ms.